bojand/ghz/www/docs/output.md

   [3]	rpc error: code = Unavailable desc = Service unavialable.
 ```

-Some explanation of results:
+Explanation of the summary:

 - `count` - The total number of completed requests including successful and failed requests.
 - `total` - The total time spent running the test within `ghz` from start to finish.
-This is _not_ a sum of all individual requests but rather a single measurement from start of the test run to the completion of the final request of the test run.
+This is a single measurement from start of the test run to the completion of the final request of the test run.
-- `slowest` - The measurement of the slowest run.
+- `slowest` - The measurement of the slowest request.
-- `fastest` - The measurement of the fastest run.
+- `fastest` - The measurement of the fastest request.
-- `average` - The mathematical average computed by taking the _sum_ of the the _individual_ response times of _all_ requests and dividing it by the total number of requests.
+- `average` - The mathematical average computed by taking the _sum_ of the _individual_ response times of _all_ requests and dividing it by the total number of requests.
 - `requests/sec` - Theoretical computed RPS computed by taking the total number of requests (successful and failed) and dividing it by the total duration of the test.
 That is: `count` / `total`.

 ### CSV